cybernerd28/Google-Cyber-Security-Portfolio/README.md

 Certificate: https://coursera.org/share/e9f69edbaf9d6a34ef2f082ba5e467ca

-Certificate for Warmann Onisowurun, Google Cybersecurity, offered through Coursera.
+Certificate for Google Cybersecurity offered through Coursera.

-Those who earn the Google Cybersecurity Certificate have completed eight courses, developed by Google, that include hands-on, practice-based assessments and are designed to prepare them for entry-level roles in cybersecurity.
+Those who earn the Google Cybersecurity Certificate have completed eight courses developed by Google.
+These courses include hands-on, practice-based assessments and are designed to prepare them for entry-level roles in cybersecurity.

 They are competent in beginner-level Python, Linux, SQL, Security Information and Event Management (SIEM) tools, and Intrusion Detection Systems (IDS).
-They know how to identify common cybersecurity risks, threats, and vulnerabilities, as well as the techniques to mitigate.
+They know how to identify common cybersecurity risks, threats, and vulnerabilities and the techniques to mitigate them.

-**The focus of this Portfolio was to gather, improve and complete activies related to Cyber Security and presented in Google's Professional Cyber Security Specialization offered through Coursera.**
+**The focus of this Portfolio was to gather, improve and complete activities related to Cyber Security and presented in Google's Professional Cyber Security Specialization offered through Coursera.**

 This course covered topics such as: